savannstm/rvpacker-txt-rs/README.md

 You can get help on usage by calling `json-writer -h.`

 ```
-A tool that parses .json files of RPG Maker MV/MZ games into .txt files and vice versa.
+This tool allows to parse RPG Maker MV/MZ games text to .txt files and write them back to their initial form.

-Usage: rvpacker-json-txt.exe [OPTIONS] [COMMAND]
+Usage: rvpacker-json-txt COMMAND [OPTIONS]

 Commands:
   read